-Clinical Symptom Integration builds upon and reinforces content taught in the first year with a focus on symptoms that prompt patients to seek medical care.
+Clinical Symptom Integration (CSI) builds upon and reinforces content taught in the first year with a focus on symptoms that prompt patients to seek medical care.
 Within this class, the students are guided to a higher level of clinical thinking.
 Presentations from primary care physicians as well as specialists incorporate prior academic subject material and build upon it with a clinical focus.
 This course consists of presentations coordinated and conveyed sequentially during the Fall, Winter, and Spring.
 A single grade is given at the completion of the course.

 Practice of Medicine